Princess Charlotte of Wales (born 2015)

 Princess Charlotte of Wales (Charlotte Elizabeth Diana; born 2 May 2015) is a member of the British royal family.
 She is the second child and only daughter of William, Prince of Wales, and Catherine, Princess of Wales, and a granddaughter of King Charles III and Diana, Princess of Wales.
 She is third in the line of succession to the British throne.
+Charlotte was born at St Mary's Hospital, London, during the reign of her paternal great-grandmother, Queen Elizabeth II, and was fourth in line before her great-grandmother's death.

 Infancy

-Charlotte was born at 8:34 am on 2 May 2015 at St Mary's Hospital, London, during the reign of her paternal great-grandmother, Queen Elizabeth II, as the second child of Prince William and Catherine, then known as Duke and Duchess of Cambridge.
-Her birth was marked by gun salutes and illuminating London landmarks pink.
-On 4 May her name was announced as Charlotte Elizabeth Diana, honouring her grandfather Charles, her great-grandmother, and her grandmother Diana.
+Charlotte was born at 8:34 am on 2 May 2015 at St Mary's Hospital, London, during the reign of her paternal great-grandmother, Queen Elizabeth II.
+She is the second child and only daughter of Prince William and Catherine (then known as Duke and Duchess of Cambridge).
+She has an elder brother, Prince George, and a younger brother, Prince Louis.
+Her birth was marked by gun salutes and illuminating London landmarks in pink.
+On 4 May, her name was announced as Charlotte Elizabeth Diana, honouring her grandfather Charles, her great-grandmother, and her grandmother Diana.
 Charlotte was christened on 5 July by the archbishop of Canterbury, Justin Welby, at St Mary Magdalene Church, Sandringham.
+(Note: Her godparents are: Sophie Carter, James Meade, Adam Middleton (her first cousin once removed), The Hon.
+Laura Fellowes (her first cousin once removed), and Thomas van Straubenzee.)

 Upbringing

 The family lived at Anmer Hall in Norfolk during Charlotte's infancy, before relocating to Kensington Palace in 2017.
 Charlotte started at Willcocks Nursery School in January 2018.
-She joined her elder brother George at Thomas's School in Battersea in September 2019, where she was known as Charlotte Cambridge.
-In 2022 the family relocated to Adelaide Cottage in Windsor Home Park, after which she and her brothers, George and Louis, began attending Lambrook, an independent preparatory school in Berkshire.
+She joined George at Thomas's School in Battersea in September 2019, where she was known as Charlotte Cambridge.
+In 2022, the family relocated to Adelaide Cottage in Windsor Home Park, after which she and her brothers began attending Lambrook, an independent preparatory school in Berkshire.